kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

 </aside>

-KubeadmControlPlane allows to control how remediation happen by defining an optional `remediation`;
+KubeadmControlPlane allows controlling how remediation happen by defining an optional `remediation`;
 this feature can be used for preventing unnecessary load on infrastructure provider e.g. in case of quota problems,or for allowing the infrastructure provider to stabilize in case of temporary problems.

 ```yaml